alessandrom10/LLMisinfo/README.md

 ## References
 ### The implementation follows 2 different styles of prompt structure to check the veracity of a claim based on these papers:
 - D. Quelle and A. Bovet, “The perils and promises of fact-checking with large language models” Frontiers in Artificial Intelligence, vol. 7, Feb.
-2024, doi: 10.3389/frai.2024.1341697.
+2024, doi: 10.3389/frai.2024.1341697. https://arxiv.org/abs/2310.13549
 - X. Zhang and W. Gao, “Towards LLM-based Fact Verification on News Claims with a Hierarchical Step-by-Step Prompting Method,” arXiv.org, Sep.
 30, 2023. https://arxiv.org/abs/2310.00305

 ### Initial papers
-- **(FOLLOW THE PROMPT STRUCTURE)** D. Quelle and A. Bovet, “The perils and promises of fact-checking with large language models” Frontiers in Artificial Intelligence, vol. 7, Feb.
-2024, doi: 10.3389/frai.2024.1341697.
+- D. Quelle and A. Bovet, “The perils and promises of fact-checking with large language models” Frontiers in Artificial Intelligence, vol. 7, Feb.
+2024, doi: 10.3389/frai.2024.1341697. https://arxiv.org/abs/2310.13549
 - E. C. Choi and E. Ferrara, “FACT-GPT: Fact-Checking Augmentation via Claim Matching with LLMs,” arXiv.org, Feb.
 08, 2024. https://arxiv.org/abs/2402.05904
 - E. C. Choi and E. Ferrara, “Automated Claim Matching with Large Language Models: Empowering Fact-Checkers in the Fight Against Misinformation,” arXiv.org, Oct.
 13, 2023. https://arxiv.org/abs/2310.09223